F1LT3R/F1LT3R/README.md

 ## 👤 Profile

 I have been developing sites and hybrid mobile apps for over 20 years.
 I have used Monorepos, Cloud, BDD, and DevOps to build platform architectures that enable a wide range of products to be deployed with a unified methodology.
-In one position I led 5 engineering teams across 3 countries, developing the initial implementation of the new React platform.
+In one position I led 5 engineering teams across 3 countries, developing a new React platform from the ground up.
 I scaled the plaform up to 10 apps, that were deployed to the majority of K-12 classrooms across the USA.

 📫 [LinkedIn](https://www.linkedin.com/in/f1lt3r/) &mdash; 𝕏 [@AlGMacD](https://x.com/@AlGMacD)